agents4ad/agents4ad.github.io/index.md

 Accepted papers will be presented in a poster session (with a 1 minute spotlight teaser each).
 All submitted contributions will go through a single-blind review process on openreview.
 The contributed papers will be made available on the workshop’s website and on openreview.
 However, this does not constitute an archival publication and no formal workshop proceedings will be made available, meaning contributors are free to publish their work in archival journals or conferences.

+For already published work, please refer the original work in your resubmission.
+For new work, please use the IROS template (see [IROS call for papers](https://ieee-iros.org/call-for-papers/)) and respect the page limit of 6 pages.

 Beyond contributions towards traffic agent modeling for AD simulation directly, we also encourage submissions from related research areas.

 ## Important Dates